 The word ‘dharma’ can be translated as ‘law,’ which is why the Dharma wheel is said to be the ‘wheel of law.’
 This Buddhist symbol may have its origins in Hinduism as the Hindu god Vishnu is usually depicted carrying a wheel, considered a powerful weapon capable of defeating human passions and desires.

 Buddhism death beliefs

-A man’s karma is the result of a deed as in Hinduism and is based on the strict law of conditionalism (Pratitya-samutpada) according to which from every phenomenon another must result.
-The consequence of a deed committed in this life does not necessarily materialize in the next life but may manifest itself in the same life or more distant lives.
+A man’s karma is the result of a deed, as in Hinduism, and is based on the strict law of conditionalism (Pratitya-samutpada), according to which, from every phenomenon, another must result.
+The consequence of a deed committed in this life does not necessarily materialize in the next life but may manifest itself in the same or more distant lives.

 Buddhist death beliefs involve karma.
-If in the pre-Buddhist religions of India the soul (atman) was the element of the passage from one life to another through reincarnation.
-Buddhist death beliefs are the very ‘thirst’ (tanha) of the dying man to reincarnate into a better being for his karma.
-As there is no eternal soul, the connection between a present individual.
-And one in a pre-existing life is not a physical or spiritual one, but a purely karmic, moral one.
+If in the pre-Buddhist religions of India, the soul (atman) was the element of the passage from one life to another through reincarnation.
+Buddhist death beliefs are the dying man’s very ‘thirst’ (tanha) to reincarnate into a better being for his karma as there is no eternal soul, the connection between a present individual.
+And one in a pre-existing life is not a physical or spiritual one but a purely karmic, moral one.

-However, Buddhism believe that it is not the deed itself that determines karma.
-But rather the intention to commit it and the attitude of the perpetrator.
-For example, if a person intends to do a certain deed but is prevented from doing it.
-This intention will influence that person’s karma, even though the deed itself has not changed the environment in any way.
+However, Buddhism believe that it is not the deed that determines karma.
+But instead, the intention to commit it and the perpetrator’s attitude.
+For example, if a person intends to do a particular deed but is prevented from doing it.
+This intention will influence that person’s karma, even though the act has not changed the environment.